learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 ```

 Next, let's set the `age` variable to a value of 16 and click the run button.
-You should see the following:
+You should see the following output to the terminal:

 ```bash
 true false false false